 In case the method presented earlier does not work, you can choose one of the following alternative solutions:

-B. Manual remove files in Safe Mode
+4. Remove the files manually in Safe Mode

-For Windows Vista/7: You can change View by to Small/Large icons instead of Category.
-Another solution would be to open Computer, press alt from your keyboard, then from the top menu bar click on Tools and select Folder Options.
+- Display hidden files and folders.
+Check out this tutorial on how to show hidden files.
+If you cannot find Folder Options change View by to Small/Large icons instead of Category.
+Another solution would be to open Computer, press Alt from your keyboard, then from the top menu bar click on Tools, and select Folder Options.

-5. Reboot in Normal Mode.
+- Reboot in Normal Mode.